Get in touch with Catalist

 Published: September 9, 2025

 Thinking of paying a dividend?
 Great.
-In New Zealand, investors love companies that return profits to shareholders—it's often seen as a sign of strong performance and financial confidence.
+In New Zealand, investors love companies that return profits to shareholders.
+It's often seen as a sign of strong performance and financial confidence.
 In fact, paying a dividend now and raising capital later, when needed for growth, can be a smarter strategy than holding onto all your profits.
 It shows discipline, builds trust, and may make future capital raises easier.

-But before you send money out the door, make sure you understand how to stay compliant, strategic—and smart about it.
+But before you send money out the door, make sure you understand how to stay compliant, strategic and smart about it.
 Here's a checklist of things to think about:

 1. Check the Solvency Test